ikaadil/benchmark-vllm-production-stack/README.md

 ### 2. Update the Fake OpenAI Server

-Replace the existing fake OpenAI server file with the simpler version from this repository:
+Replace the existing fake OpenAI server file in `src/tests/perftest/fake-openai-server.py` with the simpler version from this repository:

 ### 3. Make Scripts Executable